rileykwok/Food-Classification/README.md

 ## Conclusion

 With the given data sets for 3 classes of food: apple pie, baby pork ribs and baklavas, the model final accuracy reached ___ % with validation loss of __ .
 The main cause of error is due to the similarity between baklavas and applie pie as they both exhibit alike texture and colours.

-I believed that with the model could achieve a even higher accuracy by training on data set with more and cleaner images.

 ## Reference